PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 find_unused_parameters = True

 ```
-This particular file needs to be placed in the 'configs/yolo/yolov3_d53_320_273e_coco' folder.
-Adjustments to the file are marked with (Custom) in the comments.
+This particular file needs to be placed in the 'configs/yolo/yolov3_d53_320_273e_coco' folder (See directory tree of mmdetection).
+Adjustments to the file are marked with '(Custom)' in the comments.

 :warning:__Important notes:__:warning:

 - You need to install Weights & Biases for this to work.
 You can do this by running the following command in your terminal: `pip install wandb`.
 In addition, you need to create an account on the [Weights & Biases website](https://wandb.ai/site).
-For 'project' you can use the name of your project, for 'entity' you can use your username.
+For 'project' you can use the name of your project.
 - You need to create a dataset folder (e.g., 'cubes') in the root directory of the project.
 This folder should contain the 'images' and 'annotations' folders.
 The 'images' folder should contain the 'train', 'valid' and 'test' folders.
 The 'annotations' folder should contain the train, valid and test json files.
 - You need to specify the annotations and image paths in the 'data' section of the config file
 - You need to specify the annotation format in the 'data' section of the config file.
 In this case, the format is 'CocoDataset'